-Medicare Update 2019 The Centers for Medicare & Medicaid Services has set the Part A deductible, for hospital stays, at $1,364 for 2019.
+Medicare Update 2020 The Centers for Medicare & Medicaid Services (CMS) issued the 2020 deductibles, coinsurance, and premium rates for beneficiaries covered through the Medicare fee for service program.
+The 2020 deductible, coinsurance and base premium rates are: 2020 Part A – Hospital insurance Deductible: $1,408.00 Coinsurance • $352.00 a day for 61st-90th day • $704.00 a day for 91st-150th day (lifetime reserve days) • $176.00 a day for 21st-100th day (skilled nursing facility coinsurance) 2020 Part B – Supplementary medical insurance (SMI) Under Part B of the Medicare supplementary medical insurance (SMI) program, enrollees are subject to a monthly premium.
+Most SMI services are subject to an annual deductible and coinsurance (percent of costs that the enrollee must pay), which are set by statute.
+Standard premium: $144.60 a month Deductible: $198.00 a year Coinsurance: 20% The Centers for Medicare & Medicaid Services has set the Part A deductible, for hospital stays, at $1,364 for 2019.
 The coinsurance per day in the hospital for 2019 is $341 from the 61st day until the 90th day.
 Part B deductible, for doctor and lab tests, is $185.
 Medicare Part B covers one flu shot per season, with no copay or deductible.
 For Skilled Nursing Facility stays, the coinsurance is $170.50 per day for days 21 to 100.
-This information is for Medicare, not an Medicare Advantage Plan.
+This information is for Medicare,

 Medicare Part D Plan Open Enrollment Every October 15 through December 7th Medicare Part D plans have Open Enrollment.
 The programs begin on January 1st.
 Medicare Part D is prescription drug coverage with a formulary of prescription drugs, managed by a plan sponsor.
 If a person participates in Medicare Part A or Part B, then the Part D enrollment is voluntary.
 If a person has Medicaid, then they must enroll in a Part D plan, or one will automatically be assigned.
 Medicaid coverage helps with costs of premiums, deductibles and co-pays.
 FLORIDA APPROVED PART D PLANS FOR 2020 SilverScript Choice Wellcare Classic Cigna Healthspring RX Secure (new for 2020) Clear Spring Health Value RX (new for 2020) Basic Plan for the Average Person Monthly premiums average $30.00 per month Annual deductible is $435.00 Co-pays for prescriptions up to 75% of the cost of drugs (depends on the drug) “Donut Hole” – is a gap in prescription coverage Coverage for drugs stops at $4,020 Beneficiary is responsible for 100% of drug costs from $4,020 until $6,350 out of pocket Once the annual cost of drugs reaches $6,350, Medicare Part D pays 95% of costs During Open Enrollment Oct – Dec Letters will be mailed to all “choosers” regarding their status The designated person that choose a plan any year since